zubinchopra/portaldocs/portal-sdk/templates/portalfx-create.md

 Each ARM dropdown can disable, hide, group, and sort.

 #### Disable
 This is the preferred method of disallowing the user to select a value from ARM.
 The disable callback will run for each fetched value from ARM.
 The return value of your callback will be a reason for why the value is disabled.
 If no reason is provided, then the value will not be disabled.
-This is to ensure the customer has information about why they can’t select an option, and reduces support calls.
+This is to ensure the customer has information about why they can not select an option, and reduces support calls, as in the following example.
 {"gitdown": "include-section", "file": "../../../src/SDK/Framework.Tests/TypeScript/Tests/Controls/Forms/DropDown.Subscription.test.ts", "section": "config#disable"}

 When disabling, the values will be displayed in groups with the reason they are disabled as the group header.
 Disabled groups will be placed at the bottom of the dropdown list.

 #### Hide
 This is an alternative method of disallowing the user to select a value from ARM.
 The hide callback will run for each fetched value from ARM.
 The return value of your callback will return a boolean for if the value should be hidden.
-If you choose to hide, a message telling the user why some values are hidden is required.
+If you choose to hide the value, a message telling the user why some values are hidden is required, as in the following example.

 {"gitdown": "include-section", "file": "../../../src/SDK/Framework.Tests/TypeScript/Tests/Controls/Forms/DropDown.Subscription.test.ts", "section": "config#hide"}

 ##### Note on Hide